 Channels withe the following may find it very difficult to have their channels approved for monetization:

 1.1 Different versions of the same video on the same channel (e.g., a ten-minute version and a twelve-minute version).

 1.2 Many very similar videos on the same channel (e.g., Twenty slightly different videos of the same Finger Family song).

-1.5 Videos closely matching content found on other channels, but that has not yet been claimed by the copyright owners.
+1.6 Videos closely matching content found on other channels (and you are not the original uploader).